-- There is inconsistency in the ways that the councils identify and map coastal hazards. - There is little use of coastal hazard information internally within councils. - There is a lack of progress in preparing and adopting long term climate change adaptation plans. - Large variations in the knowledge of coastal hazards was found, with reliance on tsunami evacuation maps and an increasing need to incorporate sea-level rise. - There are discrepancies between Council staff and local residents about the reliability of the knowledge base and/or levels of risk acceptance.
+- There is inconsistency in the ways that the councils identify and map coastal hazards. • - There is variable use of coastal hazard information internally within councils. - There is a lack of progress in preparing and adopting long term climate change adaptation • plans. - Large variations in the knowledge of coastal hazards were found, and an increasing need to plan for the impacts of sea-level rise. - There are discrepancies between Council staff and local residents' understanding about the reliability of the knowledge base and/or levels of risk acceptance.